outdreamer/build-a-cure/docs/tasks/examples.md

           - integrate output with original problem system to generate solution automation interface query for problem
             - apply 'simple' rules (as a source of efficiency) in finding rules fitting a 'simple' system

+## generate solution automation workflows by applying functions to components of problems/solutions (like variables, workflows, structures, definitions)

+	- generate solution automation workflows by applying solution automation workflows to other workflows

+	    - solution automation workflow variables
+	      - starting/ending position/format & format structure (like a sequence)
+	      - interfaces applied, in what query structure
+	      - allocation of uncertainty & variation
+	        - problem to solve (generate solution filters, find workflow, break problem, solve original problem)

-## generate solution automation workflows using structural definitions of core problem/solution components like similarity/difference, relevance, truth, & cost
+	- generate solution automation workflows using definition routes of problem/solution components like similarity/difference, relevance, truth, & cost

-	- the reason this works is that a problem/error contains structural similarities to its solution, like how a puzzle (a problem having structure 'isolated pieces') has solution structure 'fitting pieces together' or how a problem structure like 'imbalance' has solution structure 'balance'
+		- the reason that applying structural definition routes works is that a problem/error contains structural similarities to its solution, like how a puzzle (a problem having structure 'isolated pieces') has solution structure 'fitting pieces together' or how a problem structure like 'imbalance' has solution structure 'balance'
 		- so the point is to identify solution structure & find the interface where similarities & differences in problem/solution structure are clear and the problem/solution structures can be adjacently connected

 		- identify relevance structures (connections, truth, organization, optimization, usefulness) of high-similarity structures (extremes, opposites, reduction & isolation/distribution functions) in error structures (like an imbalance) of high-variation structures (power distribution, positive/negative charge, priority direction/extremity, causal direction)

 		- apply definitions of core structures of relevance structures to generate/filter/find/derive/connect solutions

 			- apply definition routes of cost as a core structure of efficiency, which is a core structure of optimization
 				- identify solution steps or solution(s) that optimize a definition of cost/reward
 					- definition route of cost on an interface like info would be an 'info loss', where a reward/benefit would be an 'info gain'
 					- definition route of cost on structural interface would be 'position change in direction away from target position', where a reward would be a 'position change in direction toward target position'

 		- combine problem structures & match with solution structures

 		    - combine problem types
 		      - a reduction/decomposition problem + a filling/aggregation problem = the solution automation workflow 'break a problem into sub-problems, solve sub-problems, aggregate sub-solutions'
 		    - combine structures & connect structure combinations by problem types
 		      - the structure combination of 'a sequence injected in a network' is a structure matching a 'route finding problem', so apply solution structures that find a route in a network, such as filters using metrics or rules that can filter routes by which routes dont contradict rules
 		        - the solution automation workflow is 'find structures relevant to resolving problem structures like inequalities in other structures' (inequalities like the difference between start/end positions)
 		        - the workflow matches 'sequence in a network' with 'route filtering structures', connected by the problem format 'find a route'
 		    - combine structures & core functions
 		      - the structure of the core function sequence(find, apply, build, filter) = matches solution automation workflows like 'find components which, when this function is applied, can construct this structure, complying with these solution metric filters'
 		    - combine components of solution automation workflows (functions, queries, interfaces, problems/solutions, structures) that have a valid input/output sequence

-## generate solution automation workflows by permuting variables of problems/solutions

 	- apply structures (combinations, sequences) of core problem-solving functions (equate, find, complete, filter, apply, derive components, generate, connect, change, reduce) as problem-solution connection functions
 		- examples:
-			- filter/reduce problem until its the solution format
+			- filter/reduce problem until its in the solution format
 			- equate problem format with solution format
 			- apply changes to problem until its the solution format
 			- generate solutions from problem format